voschezang/coding-handbook/programming-paradigms.md

 Some intuitive patterns that can be explained without technical details.

+- Communication

     - Publisher-subscriber, with topics.
-E.g. radio-broadcasting.
+E.g. radio-broadcasting on multiple channels.

     - Producer-consumer.
 Either using push or pull.

+- Components and layers

     - Adapter.
 Outsource or delegate exceptional cases.
 E.g. a power-plug.

     - Backend for frontend (BFF).
 A user-centric layer to hide the complex backend.

     - Proxy.
 An imperfect substitution.

+- Design
+    - Strategy.
+An interchangeable and replaceable interface for algorithms, to model behaviour.
+It can be replaced even at runtime.